 Step 3: Purchase Your Domain Name

 Domain Name is basically Yourblog.com.
-While you can totally start a blog for free, via WordPress.com, Typepad.com or blogger.com (where I started), If you want to start right and be more of a pro blogger rather than a hobby blogger you will want to get a self-hosted WordPress site at WordPress.org.
+While you can totally start a blog for free, via WordPress.com, Typepad.com or blogger.com (where I started), If you want to start right and be taken seriously rather than a hobby blogger you will want to get a self-hosted WordPress site at WordPress.org.

 You have way more options, I love it.
 So to do this you will need your own Domain name or URL.
 This step may seem intimidating but actually, is pretty easy.
 I purchased my Domain through GoDaddy.com.